-Life isn’t always easy so why suck the simple joys out of it?
+Life is not always easy so why suck the simple joys out of it?
 Simple joys, like sugar.
 Beautiful sugar, which comes in so many tempting forms.
-Walk into any average supermarket and the ways you can get your sugar hit are numerous… whether it’s croissants or chocolate, we all have our weak spot!
-While I’m not completely addicted to sugar, I’ll never be the kind of person that would pick crisps over chocolate, starters over a dessert.
-Despite this, and I still don’t really know where the idea came from, but I am going sugar-free for a month.
+Walk into any average supermarket and the ways you can get your sugar hit are numerous whether it is croissants or chocolate, we all have our weak spot!
+While I am not completely addicted to sugar, I will never be the kind of person that would pick crisps over chocolate, starters over a dessert.
+Despite this, and I still do not really know where the idea came from, but I am going sugar-free for a month.
 In fact, this could be the best thing for me going without sugar for a month, as I dread to think about what impact this will have on my teeth.
 A little bit of sugar would be fine, but consuming too much could lead to broken teeth or cavities, which would then require dental treatment from somewhere similar to this Dentist in Newmarket so that my oral hygiene is up to scratch.
 Do not get me wrong, once this month is over, I probably will end up going back to eating sugary foods, but I will have to be very careful in how much I do eat as I do not want to have to undergo dental treatment that could have been prevented.

-For me, the challenge comes from seeing if I can go without one of life’s little pleasures.
+For me, the challenge comes from seeing if I can go without one of my little pleasures.

 1. Spice Up Your Cooking:

-Just because you are going sugar free doesn’t mean that you can’t enjoy what you eat.
+Just because you are going sugar free does not mean that you cannot enjoy what you eat.
 Spend time researching online or reading cook books and find some dinner recipes that inspire you.
-When you start getting more invested in what you are cooking, you’ll be excited to eat dinner and this should prevent you from thinking about chocolate so much!
+When you start getting more invested in what you are cooking, you will be excited to eat dinner and this should prevent you from thinking about chocolate so much!

 2. Think of Different Ways to Treat Yourself: